 Yes!
 You can easily substitute pears for the apples in this recipe.

 Yes!
 Once the rolls are fully cooled and frosted, transfer to a freezer-safe bag or container (I like to split them into individual rolls and store each in a plastic bag, which makes it easier to heat up just one roll at a time).
 Freeze for up to 3 months.
-To reheat, warm the cinnamon rolls in the microwave for 30-60 seconds until soft and warm again.
+To reheat, warm the cinnamon rolls in the microwave for about 60 seconds until soft and warm again.

 Sourdough Discard Apple Cinnamon Rolls